 How Much Does Public Health Care Cost?

-We often hear people, especially from the US, worrying about hospitals bills.
+We often hear people, especially from the US, worrying about hospital bills.
 Some even go bankrupt from having to pay exorbitant amounts to get even much-needed life-saving treatments.
-Nobody should have to choose between health or life, and poor quality of life or death just because of lack of money.
+Nobody should have to choose between health or life, and poor quality of life or death due to a lack of money.

 Fortunately, in Malaysia no one is left behind.
-You don’t have to bear the financial burden of just trying to seek simple treatment.
-At government clinics, you only have to pay *RM1 ($0.25 USD) for simple consultations and treatments.
+You don’t have to bear the financial burden of just trying to seek a simple treatment.
+At government clinics, you only have to pay *RM10 ($2 US$) for simple consultations and treatments.

 There is no need for you to pre-register or have insurance coverage for this service.
 All you have to do is to bring your identification document (your passport) to the clinic and register there when you are seeking consultation or treatment.